Internet Reacts To Banning SNAP Recipients From Junk Food

 According to The Washington Post, the goal of the proposed bill is to slow the spread of health issues related to poor eating habits.

 The Supplemental Nutrition Assistance Program provides over 40 million low-income Americans with over $70 billion in benefits each year.
-A report by the U.S. Department of Agriculture from 2016 reveals roughly 10 percent of these benefits are spent on sugary drinks.
+A report by the U.S. Department of Agriculture from 2016 reveals, roughly 10 percent of these benefits are spent on sugary drinks.

 Texas is not the first state to propose a bill intended to limit the ability to spend SNAP benefits on sugary drinks.
 Back in 2012, Florida proposed a bill with similar restrictions that did not pass.
 In 2011, a comparable bill was proposed and rejected in the state of New York.

 Critics of bills implementing control on what SNAP beneficiaries can and cannot spend their funds on take issue with it being an infringement on the recipients’ freedoms to choose what they do and do not eat.